kinging123/cardeck.js/README.md

 deck.addCard( new Card("J", Cardeck.DIAMOND) ); // Adds a diamond Jack to the deck.
 Warning: be careful when adding cards to the deck as it might cause unwanted duplicates.

-deck.reset(); // Resets the deck to it's original 52 cards.
+deck.reset(); // Resets the deck to its original 52 cards.
 ```